agdamsbo/REDCapCAST/inst/shiny-examples/casting/www/SHINYCAST.md

 2.  upload the created database file and data to a given REDCap server via API access.

-Below, each step is described in more details.

 ## Getting started

 On the left, you initially just find one single option to upload a spreadsheet.
 Having done this, you can then preview the uploaded data and generated data dictionary by selecting the relevant tab on the top right.